 Although health care providers have long cautioned pregnant women to reduce stress and remain as calm as possible during their pregnancies for the health of the baby, this can often be a difficult order to follow.
 Let’s face it—expectant women have a lot to worry about.
 In addition to commonplace concerns such as finances, parenting, and the impending life transformation that new arrival will bring, there are a host of ailments that specifically target women during their pregnancies.
 One such condition is called preeclampsia.

-Preeclampsia is a condition that affects between five and eight percent of women during the second and third trimester of their pregnancies, and is diagnosable by the presence of protein in the woman’s urine combined with high blood pressure.
+Preeclampsia is a condition that affects between five and eight percent of women, usually during the second and third trimester of their pregnancies but sometimes even postpartum up to 6 weeks after delivery, and is diagnosable by the presence of protein in the woman’s urine combined with high blood pressure.
 Although doctors are still unsure exactly what causes preeclampsia, they have identified some risk factors which seem to contribute to its prevalence.
 Most doctors agree that preeclampsia is likely caused by either autoimmune disorders, problems with the pregnant woman’s blood vessels, her nutritional habits, or her genetic makeup.
 Women who are having their first baby, those who are expecting multiples, obese women, women older than 35, or those with a history of high blood pressure, kidney disease, or diabetes are considered to be at a higher risk for preeclampsia than other expectant women.

 Premature birth is the biggest risk for infants as a result of preeclampsia.
 According to the Preeclampsia Foundation (2011), the condition is to blame for up to twenty percent of premature births worldwide.
 Prematurity can cause a host of long-term developmental problems for babies and can sometimes even result in death.